acsoto/BUAA-Compiler/README.md

 ##### Digit and Letter

-Digit: When I get a digit, it means I will scan a serial of some digits and turn them into a Word typify "INTCON".
+Digit: When encountering a digit, scan a series of digits and turn them into a Word typified as "INTCON".

-Letter: When I get a letter, it means I will scan a string about letter or digit.
-It maybe a "IDENFR" or "STRCON", which depends on whether it is in key map or not.
+Letter: When encountering a letter, scan a string of letters or digits.
+It may be an "IDENFR" or "STRCON", depending on whether it is in the key map or not.

 #### Word